WHS Mental Health Resources

 Higher Levels of Care

 If a student is in a crisis and needs additional support (i.e. depressive symptoms, suicidal ideation or homicidal ideation), then a crisis intervention will take place by the crisis intervention team.
-We may refer students out to community agencies should they need additional services.
+We may refer students out to community agencies should they need additional services. * In a life threatening emergency, please call 911 or go to the nearest emergency room.

 Students that are identified as needing additional support may be referred to community agencies.
 Those who have Medi-Cal or do not have any medical insurance can be referred to district partners in the community.
 Students with private insurance are advised to access mental health services through their provider.